 Head of Media and Government Affairs

-Graham has a degree in Geography and Sociology from the University of Kent.
+Lawrence has a BA in European Politics and Legislative Studies from the University of Hull.

 Prior to joining what was then the National Association of Pension Funds in 2009, James was Public Policy Manager for ASDA Stores Ltd and Head of Public Affairs at the Institute of Directors.

 Earlier in his career he held a series of positions in the Conservative Research Department, serving as Head of Economic Section and then as Deputy Director.